 The periodic production of national GHG inventories requires countries to set a series of functions for their planning, preparation and management.
 To this end, the most appropriate reference is Article 5.1 of the Kyoto Protocol of the UNFCCC, which formalised these functions in a decision text as the "national system" for a GHG inventory.
 A national inventory system includes all institutional, legal and procedural arrangements made within a country for estimating anthropogenic emissions by sources and removals by sinks of all greenhouse gases not controlled by the Montreal Protocol, and for reporting and archiving inventory information.
 The main objectives of national systems are to assist Parties to estimate their anthropogenic GHG emissions by sources and removals by sinks, to report these emissions and to ensure and improve the quality of their inventories.
 National inventory systems should be designed and operated to ensure the transparency, consistency, comparability, completeness and accuracy of inventories.
-In the context of REDD+, the national inventory system comprises the elements through which the REDD+ GHG inventory is compiled, i.e. the SLRS for AD and NFI for EFs.
-For NAMAs in the LULUCF sector, such as agricultural mitigation actions, the approach for compiling the GHG inventory is the same.
-The activities to develop both inventories should therefore be closely coordinated.

-As a Non-Annex 1 (developing) Party under the Convention, Indonesia will most likely be requested to fulfil the same reporting requirements as Annex 1 (developed) Parties in Phase 3, when REDD+ is integrated with other mitigation actions under the Convention.
+As a Non-Annex 1 Party under the Convention, Indonesia will most likely be requested to fulfil the same reporting requirements as Annex 1 Parties in Phase 3 when REDD+ is integrated with other mitigation actions under the Convention.
 This will involve the submission of National Communications every four years, and update reports every two years.
-Nevertheless, it is advisable for Indonesia to submit a National Communication following Annex 1 reporting requirements prior to Phase 3 is reached.
-This can for example be done for the next National Communication to UNFCCC, which is scheduled for 2014.
-Such an exercise will provide valuable feedback from the UNFCCC and their roster of experts in charge of verification that will help Indonesia improve its GHG inventory prior to Phase 3.
+In the context of REDD+, the national inventory system comprises the elements through which the REDD+ GHG inventory is compiled, i.e. the SLMS for AD and NFI for EFs.